Édouard André: Biography

 Born into a family of nurserymen in Bourges, Cher, Édouard André assisted Jean-Pierre Barillet-Deschamps in 1860, at the age of twenty, and participated in the redesign of the city of Paris in cooperation with Jean-Charles Adolphe Alphand and Georges-Eugène Haussmann.
 Eventually he was appointed Head Gardener (Jardinier Principal) of Paris.
 During eight years of public service he designed and planted many public spaces, including the Parc des Buttes Chaumont and Tuileries Gardens.

 His international career was launched in 1866, when he won the competition to design Sefton Park in Liverpool.
 During his life André designed around a hundred public and private landscape parks, mainly in Europe: the Russian Empire, Austria-Hungary, Switzerland, the Netherlands, Denmark and Bulgaria (the Euxinograd palace park).
-Among the most famous of them in addition to Sefton Park, Liverpool, are the Luxembourg Castle Park, Funchal Garden in Madeira, Portugal, Weldam Castle Garden in Hof van Twente, Netherlands, public park of Cognac, France and the Villa Borghese gardens, the major public park in Rome.
+Among the most famous of them in addition to Sefton Park, Liverpool, are the Municipal Park of Luxembourg City, Funchal Garden in Madeira, Portugal, Weldam Castle Garden in Hof van Twente, Netherlands, public park of Cognac, France and the Villa Borghese gardens, the major public park in Rome.
 His experience in designing public parks was distilled in Traité général de la composition des parcs et jardins, (Masson, Paris) 1879.

-The private parks designed by André include four landscape parks in Lithuania established in Tyszkiewicz nobles' residences: Lentvaris, Trakų Vokė (now in Paneriai elderate of Vilnius city municipality), Užutrakis (near Trakai) and the most beautiful park in Lithuania, the Palanga Botanical Park.
+The private parks designed by André include four landscape parks in Lithuania established in Tyszkiewicz nobles' manors: Lentvaris, Trakų Vokė, Užutrakis (near Trakai) and the Palanga Botanical Park.
 These parks have many distinctive features used by André in his parks: harmonious placement and pleasing arrangement of artificial grottoes, waterfalls, mountain-style stone structures, employment of natural water bodies and panoramas.